Parsa-Rajabi/CIS145/docs/assignments.md

 4. Find the respective assignment
 5. Submit your screenshot before the deadline

-**Reminder:** All course elements (inlcuding but limited to) assignments, quizzes, weekly activities and exams are required to be submitted or completed by the specified due dates.
-Inability to adhere to these deadlines will lead to a score of zero, unless exceptional situations are considered on an individual basis, subject to the approval of the instructor and supported by legitimate documentation.
+> [!INFO]
+> **Reminder:** Labs and assignments can be submitted up to 24 hours after the due date with a `25% penalty`.
+After 24 hours, the submission will not be accepted and a score of zero will be recorded.

 ### Assignment Auditing

+> [!DANGER]
-The instructor will audit the assignments to ensure that the work is original and completed by the student.
+> The instructor will audit the assignments to ensure that the work is original and completed by the student.
 The instructor will also verify that the assignment is completed according to the requirements.
-Students who submit work that is not their own will receive a mark of zero and will be reported to the academic integrity office.
+Students who submit work that is not their own will receive a mark of zero and will undergo the academic integrity process.

 ## Get Started - Create an Account

 In order to get access to the assignments, you will need to create an account on freeCodeCamp's platform.
 Follow the instructions below to sign up:

 - Go to [freeCodeCamp](https://www.freecodecamp.org/) and sign up for an account
-  - You must use your stuednt `@student.ufv.ca` email account to sign up
+  - You must use your student `@student.ufv.ca` email account to sign up
 - Once you have signed up, you can start working on the assignments by visiting the [Responsive Web Design page](https://www.freecodecamp.org/learn/2022/responsive-web-design/)